 In today’s legal and regulatory environment, litigation can threaten a company’s very existence.
 Skadden has extensive experience with such complex, “bet-the-company” matters, and we are widely recognized for our ability to handle our clients’ most critical litigation issues.
-We have been widely recognized for our successes on behalf of clients, including being named The American Lawyer’s 2018 Litigation Department of the Year in the Regulatory/White Collar category and, for the ninth consecutive time, to BTI Consulting Group’s 2019 list of top litigation law firms — The BTI Fearsome Foursome — as well as a Powerhouse for Securities and Finance Litigation in the BTI Litigation Outlook 2020.
+We have been widely recognized for our successes on behalf of clients, including being named the New York Law Journal’s 2021 Litigation Department of the Year and a finalist in the General Litigation category of the publication’s 2019 and 2020 competitions.
+We also were named U.S. News — Best Lawyers’ 2022 Law Firm of the Year for both Mergers & Acquisitions Litigation and Securities Litigation, as well as a finalist in both The American Lawyer’s overall 2021 Litigation Department of the Year competition and the 2018 Litigation Department of the Year in the Regulatory/White Collar category.
+In 2021, Skadden was again named to BTI Consulting Group’s list of top litigation law firms - The Fearsome Foursome.

 In any regulatory enforcement action or litigation, the regulator or private plaintiff will rely on the documented record to establish the company’s negligence in managing cybersecurity or usage of personal information.
 We review clients’ documentation relating to cybersecurity and privacy to help determine whether (i) the company has made statements that are inconsistent with, or overstate, its cybersecurity planning; (ii) external consultants highlighted proposals or concerns that were not adequately addressed; and (iii) employees are properly notified of their obligations when handling data and sensitive information.
 We conduct this review through a litigation lens to mitigate those potential concerns as part of a company’s preparedness program.
 As part of this exercise, we also review whether a client’s use of personal information, including internal and external data flows, is consistent with its stated policies and regulatory obligations.